I am praying for my Christian friends who are going through a difficult time right now. May God bless them and give them strength during their trials.

 I wasn’t praying every day in solitude with God.
 I wasn’t setting aside the special, designated time to just be with Him.
 I’m talking about real Bible devotions that include prayer, silence, and Bible searching.

 Fumes are what I was running on and it showed.

 I became unraveled.
 When you don’t “abide in the Lord, you become spiritually weakened.
 The enemy is able to pounce on you and depression is often the result.

 Full disclosure, I set myself up for the “pounce”.
 I had a major pity party!

 Worship is also what I neglected.
 Most days I was stuck in my bed with my foot in the air.
 I binged on movies and watched sitcoms like a spoiled little brat.

 I didn’t worship God.
-I didn’t fuel my spirit with sounds of praise.
+I didn’t feel my spirit with sounds of praise.
 My bad and my fault.
-I had one long pity party (8-week) and it was foolish and useless.
+I had one long pity party (8 weeks) and it was foolish and useless.